Why Erasmus+?

 Important: No double funding

-Double funding for one and the same activity from EU funds or grants directly funded by the BMBWF or other Austrian federal agencies is not permitted.
+Double funding for one and the same activity from EU funds is not permitted.

-Receiving an Austrian or foreign study grant, foreign grant or provincial grant does not constitute double funding.
+Receiving an Austrian or foreign study grant, foreign grant or provincial grant does not constitute double funding, as long as it does not cover your with Erasmus+ connected travel costs.

 Below 500 km, please consider travelling with low-emission means of transport (green travel)!